 Don’t offend the jinn!

 Every Muslim believes a jinn sits on his right shoulder recording his good deeds, with another on the left, recording his bad deeds.
-That will be ‘good’ and ‘bad’ according to Islam.
+That will be ‘good’ and ‘bad’ according to Islam, not Christianity.
 They are the ‘Noble Recorders’ and are referred to in the quran at Surah 50:17 and Surah 82:10-12.
 Whether a person is sent to Jannah (paradise) or Jahannam (hell/purgatory) is not, however, dependent on whether good deeds outweigh bad deeds.
 Everything depends on the mercy, so to speak, of Allah.
 Al-lah means, not ‘god’, but ‘the god’ and is pronounced with the emphasis on the second syllable.

 Some Muslims believe two more jinn, the ‘followers’, attend him before and behind as guardian angels.

 Muslims take the jinn very seriously.
 A Pakistan village installed a generator, to give light at night.
 Its operator suffered a stroke.
 He did recover, but the village elders decided they had offended the jinn because it was to the latter the night belonged.
 So they never ran the generator at night again.
-Once more, before you dismiss all that as just ‘superstition’ remember one’s superstition is another’s spiritual reality.
+Once more, before you dismiss all that as just ‘superstition’ remember one man’s superstition is another’s spiritual reality.
 These things are real for Muslims.
 And which Christian does not acknowledge a spiritual realm?

 Ramadan’s night of power